Juan-Nathan/nlp-network-analysis/README.md

 - **Tokens**: `world`, `fight`, `stori`, and `state` frequently co-occurred and played key connective roles across the corpus.

 ### Groups and Clusters
 Community detection and hierarchical clustering both grouped documents and tokens primarily by genre.
-Politics, Reviews, and Sports formed distinct clusters, with few overlaps like `sports_5.txt` appearing in review clusters due to thematic similarity.
+Politics, Reviews, and Sports formed distinct clusters, with few overlaps like `sports_5.txt`, which occasionally grouped with Reviews due to thematic similarity.

 ### Clustering vs. Network Analysis
 - **Clustering** was highly accurate (≈96%) and effective for detecting major genre divisions.